Spottadachs Kennel is located in Milford, Utah.

 My dogs are my full-time “job”, really I enjoy it too much to call it that.
 Several of my older children have also taken to breeding Dachshunds and help with the daily care of the dogs as well as bring their dogs over for playdates.
 If you haven’t already figured it out we are a very unique kennel.
 I do things a bit differently than most breeders.

-Beyond our unheard of lifetime genetic health guarantee, I believe in being very upfront with my adoptive families sharing views of everyday life most breeders wouldn’t via live puppy cams, and texts, as well as pictures shared on social media.
+Beyond our unheard-of lifetime genetic health guarantee, I believe in being very upfront with my adoptive families sharing views of everyday life most breeders wouldn’t via live puppy cams, and texts, as well as pictures shared on social media.
 The good, and sometimes even the messy. 😉

 While I pride myself in my professional quality weekly photoshoots, I also like to share real moments caught on camera or video with my puppy buyers as they happen.
 Ok, I admit it I LOVE to take pictures of cute puppies and though I may be biased I think my pups are the CUTEST!
 If you can’t handle frequent cuteness overloads you might want to rethink and go with a less obsessed puppy breeder where you might get two pictures the whole 8 weeks.

 I grew up around dogs and breeding for the best of the best.
 My parents raised and successfully exhibited (showed) standard collies (and quarter horses) my entire childhood and teenage years.
-My first “very own” dog growing up was a niece of the famous tv star Lassie.
+My first “very own” dog growing up was the niece of the famous tv star Lassie.
 Brilliant dog but oh the hair!
 I swore when I grew up I would never again own such a fluffy long hair dog.

 Growing up in a family that was heavy into showing, I learned to recognize and judge for proper conformation but after I started having children of my own I decided spending quality time with my family and dogs was more important than the politics and stress that goes along with the world of showing.
 My children have had the opportunity to experience the excitement of showing but more for the fun and life lessons than the fevered pace I experienced.